 Introduction to database management

-Evolution of database management systems
+Evolution of database technologies

-Current challenges in database management
+Challenges in traditional database management

 Cloud-based Database Management

-Advantages of cloud-based database management
+Benefits of cloud-based database management

 Security considerations in cloud-based database management